rit-coms/COMS-Console/README.md

 # COMS Console (aka.
 The QuackBox)

 This repository hosts the software for the COMS Console, a Raspberry Pi-based project with a unique, duck-inspired design owned by the [Computing Organization for Multicultural Students](https://www.rit.edu/computing/coms/).

-## WIP backend refactor structure
-- main.rs (cross-platform)
-    - runs the actual tauri instance
-    - requires and sets up all the handlers and plugins
-- frontend-api
-  - games.rs
-    - Get game info
-    - Startup games
-  - More in the future?
-- quackl (pi-specific)
-    - pipe.rs
-        - This will be our communication layer with Quackl.
-I need to look more into linux / unix ipc, but I'm leaning towards either sockets or named pipes
-            - named pipes are nice for their simplicity
-            - sockets are nice because of their throughput
-- db (cross-platform)
-    - local.rs
-        - this is the public facing api for game developers that allows them to store data.
-    - public.rs
-        - This if for actually making all the backend api calls to the unified db
-    - testing.rs
-        - This is for if a game dev downloaded the software wanting to test out their game's api calls.
-We'll have to manage a db that is locally stored to the users computer and can simulate the requests that they want to make

 ## Features
 - Window management of game launcher
-  - Automatic fullscreen and focus capture
   - Manages game and launcher screen real estate
 - Displays a library of all custom-made games
   - Retrieves and manages all games from a game library directory (varies by OS)
   - Supports multiple game-making platforms (and in the process of adding more!)
     - Pygame
     - Godot
-    - Web Games
+    - Web Games (No Dev API Support)
+- Game developer libraries for Quackbox console integration
+  - Support for Leaderboard entries and Save Data
-- Cross platform support
+- Cross-platform support
-- Automated CD builds for the Raspberry Pi, Mac, Windows, and Debian Linux
+- Automated CI + CD builds for the Raspberry Pi, Mac, Windows, and Debian Linux

 ## Tech Stack